HSBC Everyday Global Account review

 - HSBC offshore banking fees. $50 per month if your Total Relationship Balance falls below $200,000.

-- Early account closure fees. $50 fee if you close your account within six months of opening.
+- Early account closure fees.
+S$50 fee if you close your account within six months of opening.

 - HSBC SGD Current Account.
-This free-of-charge current account has its own personalized debit card, internet banking service and a complimentary cheque book.
+If you want to stick with HSBC, consider the SGD Current Account.
+It isn’t a multi-currency account but it has no ongoing fees and comes with a personalized debit card, Internet banking service and a complimentary cheque book.
 However, note that it is non-interest bearing and has a minimum deposit requirement of $2,000.